 Before going out into the field, a data book was prepared with one line for each unoccupied location where depth, velocity, cover and adjacent velocity would be measured.
-Each line had a distance from the bank, with a range of 0.5 to 10 feet (0.15 to 3.05 m) by 0.5 foot (0.15 m) increments, with the values produced by a random number generator.
-In areas where we were able to sample up to 20 feet (6.10 m) from the bank, we doubled the above distances.
+Each line had a distance from the bank, with a range of 0.5 to 10 feet by 0.5 foot increments, with the values produced by a random number generator.
+In areas where we were able to sample up to 20 feet from the bank, we doubled the above distances.

 When conducting snorkel surveys adjacent to the bank, one person snorkeled upstream along the bank and placed a weighted, numbered tag at each location where YOY Chinook salmon or steelhead/rainbow trout were observed.
-The snorkeler recorded the tag number, the species, the cover code21 and the number of individuals observed in each 10-20 mm size class on a Poly Vinyl Chloride (PVC) wrist cuff.
-Water temperature, the average and maximum distance from the water's edge that was sampled, cover availability in the area sampled (percentage of the area with different cover types) and the length of bank sampled (measured with a 300-foot-long tape [91 m]) was also recorded.
+The snorkeler recorded the tag number, the species, the cover code18 and the number of individuals observed in each 10-20 mm size class on a Poly Vinyl Chloride (PVC) wrist cuff.
+Water temperature, the average and maximum distance from the water's edge that was sampled, cover availability in the area sampled (percentage of the area with different cover types) and the length of bank sampled (measured with a 300-foot-long tape) was also recorded.
 The cover coding system used is shown in Table 5.

-A 300-foot-long (91 m) tape was put out with one end at the location where the snorkeler finished and the other end where the snorkeler began.
+A 300-foot-long tape was put out with one end at the location where the snorkeler finished and the other end where the snorkeler began.
 Three people went up the tape, one with a stadia rod and data book and the other two with wading rods and velocity meters.
-At every 20foot (6 m) interval along the tape, the person with the stadia rod measured out the distance from the bank given in the data book.
-If there was a tag within 3 feet (0.91 m) of the location, "tag within 3" was recorded on that line in the data book and the people proceeded to the next 20-foot (6 m) mark on the tape, using the distance from the bank on the next line.
-If the location was beyond the sampling distance, based on the information recorded by the snorkeler, "beyond sampling distance22, was recorded on that line and the recorder went to the next line at that same location, repeating until reaching a line with a distance from the bank within the sampling distance.
-If there was no tag within 3 feet (0.91 m) of that location, one of the people with the wading rod measured the depth, velocity, adjacent velocity and cover at that non-use location.
-Depth was recorded to the nearest 0.1 ft (0.031 m) and average water column velocity and adjacent velocity were recorded to the nearest 0.01 ft/s (0.003 m/s).
+At every 20-foot interval along the tape, the person with the stadia rod measured out the distance from the bank given in the data book.
+If there was a tag within 3 feet of the location, "tag within 3" was recorded on that line in the data book and the people proceeded to the next 20-foot mark on the tape, using the distance from the bank on the next line.
+If the location was beyond the sampling distance, based on the information recorded by the snorkeler, "beyond sampling distance" was recorded on that line and the recorder went to the next line at that same location, repeating until reaching a line with a distance from the bank within the sampling distance.
+If there was no tag within 3 feet of that location, one of the people with the wading rod measured the depth, velocity, adjacent velocity and cover at that location.
+Depth was recorded to the nearest 0.01 ft/s.
 Another individual retrieved the tags, measured the depth and mean water column velocity at the tag location, measured the adjacent velocity for the location, and recorded the data for each tag number.
-Data taken by the snorkeler and the measurer were combined for each tag location.
+Data taken by the snorkeler and the measurer were correlated at each tag location.

-21 If there was no cover elements (as defined in Table 5) within 1 foot (0.30 meters) horizontally of the fish location, the cover code was 0.1 (no cover).
+18 If there was no cover elements (as defined in Table 5) within 1 foot horizontally of the fish location, the cover code was 0.1 (no cover).